tillkruss/laravel-phpredis/README.md

 This package provides a drop-in replacement for Laravel's `RedisServiceProvider`, that adds compatibility for PHPRedis, the PCEL Redis Extension.

+Using PHPRedis with Laravel's default `RedisServiceProvider` will result in issues wherever Redis is being used by Laravel, because PHPRedis returns `false` instead of `null` if a key does not exist.

-PHPRedis does not support sharding, using the `cluster` option in your configuration will lead to an exception.
+*Note: PHPRedis does not support sharding, using the `cluster` option in your configuration will lead to an exception.*

 ## Requirements

-- PHP 5.5.9+
+- PHP 5.5.9
-- Laravel 5.2+
+- Laravel 5.2
 - PHPRedis

 ## Installation